Csm352/CSM-Exeter-StatMining/README.md

 If compilation issues persist, check for precompiled .whl files and install manually:

 python -m pip install path_to_wheel_file.whl

-Install scipy, plotly, and ezdxf Python libraries into your envoronment (geology-env in this case)

-Store the GridWithRocktypes.csv data file at the environment location

 Now you're ready to use PyMCubes!